 - 1 quart lower-salt chicken broth

-- 1 tsp. dried Mexican oregano, crumbled if the leaves are large
+- 1 teaspoon dried Mexican oregano crumbled if the leaves are large

 - Kosher salt and ground black pepper

-- Heat the oil in a 6-quart pot over medium-high heat until shimmering.
+Heat the oil in a 6-quart pot over medium-high heat until shimmering.
 Add the onion and cook, stirring often, until softened, about 5 minutes.
-Stir in the garlic and jalapeño and cook, stirring often, until fragrant, about 45 seconds.
-Add the broth, hominy, oregano, and chicken.
+Stir jalapeño and cook, stirring often, until fragrant, about 45 seconds.
+Add the poblano peppers, broth, hominy, oregano, turmeric, and thyme.
 Raise the heat to high and bring to a boil.
 Reduce the heat to medium, cover, and simmer gently, stirring occasionally and adjusting the heat as needed to maintain a simmer.

-- Transfer the chicken to a plate.
+Transfer the chicken to a cutting board.
 Using two forks, shred both some dark and white meat into bite-size pieces.
 Add to simmering broth and let it cook about 5 minutes. stir in the lime juice, and season to taste with salt and pepper.
 Ladle into bowls, top with the cheese, and serve immediately.

-Rotisserie Chicken Soup with Lime and Hominy…It’s What’s for Dinner.
+Easy Rotisserie Chicken Soup with Lime and Hominy …It’s What’s for Dinner.

 From the kitchen of Lea Ann Brown